-We establish a reserve for the sales value of expired product expected to be returned by wholesalers and their customers with a corresponding reduction in gross product sales.
-The reserve is reduced as credit memoranda are issued, with an offset to accounts receivable.
+We issue credit memoranda or reimburse wholesalers or their customers for product sold to wholesalers that is returned within six months beyond the expiration date.
+The credit memoranda or reimbursement is equal to the sales value of the product returned and the estimated amount of such obligation is recorded as a liability within sales-related reserves with a corresponding reduction in gross product sales.
+This liability is reduced as the obligation is satisfied, with an offset to accounts receivable.
 In estimating the return rate for expired product returned by wholesalers and their customers, we primarily analyze historical returns by product and return merchandise authorizations.
 We also consider current inventory on hand at wholesalers, the remaining shelf life of that inventory, and changes in demand measured by prescriptions or other data as provided by an independent third party source.
 We believe that the information obtained from wholesalers regarding inventory levels and from independent third parties regarding prescription demand is reliable, but we are unable to independently verify the accuracy of such data.
-We routinely assess our historical experience including customers' compliance with our product return policy, and we adjust our reserves as appropriate.
-The reserve for the sales value of expired product expected to be returned by wholesalers and their customers relates to estimated returns associated with our sales of Doral and our estimate of returns associated with sales of Acthar to wholesalers prior to our transition to CuraScript.
+We routinely assess our historical experience including customers' compliance with our product return policy, and we change our reserve estimates as appropriate.
+The reserve for the sales value of expired product expected to be returned by wholesalers and their customers prior to our transition to CuraScript.

 We provide a rebate related to product dispensed to Medicaid eligible patients.
-Our estimated historical rebate percentage is used to estimate the rebate units for the period.
+Our estimated historical rebate percentage is used to estimate the rebate units associated with product shipped during a period.
 We then apply a rebate amount per unit to the estimated rebate units to arrive at the estimated reserve for the period.
-The estimated total rebate units are comprised of the estimated rebate units associated with estimated end user demand during the period and the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period.
+The estimated liability included in sales-related reserves as of the end of a period is comprised of the estimated rebate units associated with estimated end user demand during the period, the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period, and the estimated rebate units, if any, associated with prior rebate periods.
 The rebate amount per unit is determined based on a formula established by statute and is subject to review and modification by the administrators of the Medicaid program.
 The rebate per unit formula is comprised of a basic rebate of 15.1% applied to the average per unit amount of payments we receive on our product sales and an additional per unit rebate that is based on our current sales price compared to our sales price on an inflation adjusted basis from a designated base period.

 Certain government entities are permitted to purchase our products for a nominal amount from wholesalers and CuraScript.
-Our customers charge the significant discount back to us.
+The wholesalers and CuraScript charge the significant discount back to us and reduce subsequent payment to us by the amount of the approved chargeback.
 The chargeback approximates our sales price to our customers.
-As a result, we do not recognize any net sales on shipments to these entities.
-In estimating government chargeback reserves, we analyze actual chargeback amounts and apply historical chargeback rates to sales to which chargebacks apply.
+As a result, we recognize nominal, if any, net sales on shipments to these entities that qualify for the government chargeback.
+The reduction to gross sales for a period related to chargebacks is comprised of actual approved chargebacks originating during the period and an estimate of chargebacks in the ending inventory of our customers.
+In estimating the government chargeback reserve as of the end of a period, we estimate the amount of chargebacks in our customers' ending inventory using actual average monthly chargeback amounts and ending inventory balances provided by our largest customers.